Andrew-S-Rosen/QMOF/README.md

 1. As detailed in the "Scripts and Tools" subsection below, this GitHub page includes supplementary files that can be used to carry out the machine learning analyses in the corresponding [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616).

-2. It allows for open, public discussions via the GitHub [Issues](https://github.com/arosen93/QMOF/issues) tab.
-While any issues can certainly be raised here, I also welcome comments, suggestions, or other forms of open dialogue in the Issues tracker.
+2. It allows for open, public discussions via the GitHub [Discussions](https://github.com/arosen93/QMOF/discussions) tab, where I welcome comments, suggestions, or other forms of open dialogue.
+Any issues can also be raised in the GitHub [Issues](https://github.com/arosen93/QMOF/issues) tracker.

 3. I will use the [Projects](https://github.com/arosen93/QMOF/projects) tab to share any planned updates to the database.